Namanga: Economic development

 The economy of Namanga has been on the rise as it ceased to depend only on tourism.
 The town is currently dependent both on tourism and on import and export from both Kenya and Tanzania.
 With the opening of the East African Community borders, the town will benefit from market of both countries which according to the statistical bureau of Kenya will trigger a population growth of the town to an approximate of 30,000.
 With the recent investment by the financial institutions and the completion of the great north road, the town has grown economical especially in its infrastructure.
 This development has increased transport activities from the area as it triggered more importation of commodities from Tanzania to Kenya as it is assumed to be cheaper.

 Population diversity

 Namanga is a cosmopolitan town.
 Its population includes several tribes from all part of the country.
 Its main population is from the Maasai community who occupy most of the parts in Namanga.
 The Kikuyu communities are second in majority.
 This was catalyzed by the intermarriage between the Maasai and the Kikuyu.
-The rest of the population is occupied by other ethnicity groups which include the Kamba, the Cushites who are Somalis, Borana and many other more communities.
+The rest of the population is occupied by other ethnicity groups which include the Kamba, the Cushites who are Somalis, Borana and many other communities.